 Figure 6.16 pressure vs time

 Some of the advantages of nested loop control method are easy computation of control law and modularity in design.
 The electromagnetic force is the reaction force to the combustion force less the mechanical losses.
-In this project electromagnetic force was used to provide error correction and combustion force was used to drive the piston.
-Figure 6.15 shows the instantaneous magnetic force compared to Combustion force.
+In this project electromagnetic force was used to provide error correction and combustion force was used to drive the piston and the electric load.
+Figure 6.17 shows the instantaneous magnetic force compared to Combustion force.
 The simulation gives expected results with combustion force which is the main driving force having higher magnitude.